AbdulYahya/Jumanji-game/readme.md

 Executes a random dice roll for each players turn

-Assigns space on game board to present player in accordance to number rolled on dice. (ex: dice roll = 3 / player moves 3 spaces on board)
+Assigns space on game board to present player in accordance to number rolled on dice. (ex: dice roll = 3 / player is moved 3 spaces on board)

 Player is kept on assigned space between turns

 Game executes varied gameplay rules assigned to specific spaces on board. (ex: Extra Turn, Go Back to Start)

-Normal gameplay is altered by rules assigned to specific spaces if player's roll adds to and takes player to theses designated positions. (ex: If space assigned "Go Back 5 Spaces" /  5 spaces deduct from current position and player token relocates accordingly)
+Normal gameplay is altered by rules assigned to specific spaces if player's roll adds to, and takes player to theses designated positions. (ex: If space assigned "Go Back 5 Spaces" /  5 spaces deduct from current position and player token relocates accordingly)

 Game ends when a player reaches the final board space